 Can I exercise my lower and upper tummy?
 This is a common dilemma that mothers who are keen to exercise face after delivery.
 Many women develop a condition called diastasis recti post-delivery when a gap is created between the abdominal muscles, and the same does not close after childbirth.
 Trainers recommend ab separation exercise for this issue; however, you must speak to a therapist about it before doing it on your own.

 While exercising, sit-ups and crunches are a complete no-no, as those muscles can be put under severe stress.
 Rectus abdominis exercises are also suggested by therapists to rectify the alignment of the abdominal muscles.

 While you are at it, you must also know when to slow down as too much exercise can take a toll on your health.
 Continue reading to know more.

 Watch out for these signs and slow down before any exercise affects your health.

 - You may feel exhausted instead of feeling fresh.

-- Joint, muscle pains or birth-related pains may re-emerge while exercising.
+- Joint and muscle pains or birth-related pains may re-emerge while exercising.

-No. Postpartum exercises do not affect breastfeeding in any way.
-In fact, these exercises contribute towards overall wellness and health and is good to bounce back after the stresses of pregnancy and delivery.
-Muscles post pregnancy need to be loosened and exercised to help you to manage the baby and the additional responsibility and exercises do not affect breastfeeding or any other function of a mother.
+No, postpartum exercises do not affect breastfeeding in any way.
+In fact, these exercises contribute towards overall wellness and health and are good to bounce back after the stresses of pregnancy and delivery.
+Muscles, post-pregnancy, need to be loosened and exercised to help you to manage the baby and the additional responsibility, and exercises do not affect breastfeeding or any other function of a mother.

 Swimming should be completely avoided until you have stopped having vaginal bleeding or discharge for six days.
-Exercises involving a hands and knee position should be avoided during the first six months since a clot can be formed in the place where the placenta was located.
+Exercises involving any hands-and-knees position should be avoided during the first six months since a clot can be formed in the place where the placenta was located.